hamza-khalidd/Digit-Recognition/Project/Readme.md

   - Link to the competition: https://www.kaggle.com/c/digit-recognizer
 Our aim was to achieve maximum accuracy as much as we can and then check kaggle score by submitting in correct format(provided in sample_submission.csv).

+Note : This was a classification scenrio in which we need to classify 1-9 numbers (9 different classes) on the basis of its given pixels.

 ## Approach ##
 We tried different approaches on this project.
 ### Approach 01 ###